Thinkmill/monorepo/README.md

 >
 > Problem: You might have multiple Next.js sites, they should still be setup per package?(probably) if so, what's the distinction here? -->

-### Documentation

-Use Docz probably. @Noviny should probably expand this

 ### Versioning

 > **Note**: Versioning is only necessary if packages are being published